bahrus/xtal-sip/README.md

 When \<xtal-sip/> is instantiated, it searches its neighbors (starting from the parent for any such nodes that need "watering".
 If it finds some matching nodes, then for each one, it checks if the custom element tag name has already been registered.
+If not, it will dynamically load the starting reference fo the custom element.

 Note that \<xtal-sip> will *not* monitor for DOM Node changes.
 The thinking is once the top level references are added, the (typically reusable) components will manage loading their own dependencies following standard import mechanisms.